atk4/data/docs/fields.rst

 inside a model normally have a corresponding instance of Field class.

 See :php:meth:`Model::addField()` on how fields are added.
-By default, persistence sets the property _default_seed_addField which should correspond to a field object that has enough capabilities for performing field-specific mapping into persistence-logic.
+By default, persistence sets the property _defaultSeedAddField which should correspond to a field object that has enough capabilities for performing field-specific mapping into persistence-logic.